seungyeon-k/DSQNet-public/README.md

 - tensorboard 2.3.0

 ### Datasets
-Datasets should be stored in `src/training/datasets/` directory.
+Datasets should be stored in `datasets/` directory.
 Datasets can be set up in one of two ways.
-- Run the data generation script in `src/` directory:
+- Run the data generation script:
 ```
-python data_generation/data_generator.py
+python data_generator.py
 ```

 - Download through the [Google drive link](https://drive.google.com/drive/folders/1PQ9dSeD0WmdESQemsnM1SPmpPDChQ95s?usp=sharing)